hpjeonGIT/Tips/slurm_guide.md

 - Restart of slurmd will not resolve
 - `sacctmgr show RunawayJobs`
   - Will ask fix or not.
 Enter `y` to fix and enter

+## when job submission fails
+- Check the time b/w slurm head node and computing nodes.
+They must sync each other